charl3n3hsu/DSC80_Final_Proj/README.md

 #### Conclusions:
 The p-value obtained was 0.0, which shows that we should reject the null hypothesis in this case.
 This shows that the cause category significantly affects the outage duration, therefore we got a p-value that was significantly small, so the observed difference is unlikely due to chance in this case.
 As a disclaimer, this result could also be due to other factors that may affect the OUTAGE.DURATION and be relevant to the duration of an outage.

+###### Plot Interpretation:

+The histogram that plots the empirical distribution of the absolute difference in means for `CAUSE.CATEGORY` and `OUTAGE.DURATION` is heavily right skewed.
+This shows that most of the permuted differences cluster mainly on the right, meaning that the test results in differences that are in majority small, with just a few differences that are larger occurring in the right tail.
+The observed difference is also in the far right of the histogram meaning that the observed difference is larger than most permuted differences that were computed.
+This diagram further shows that the observed difference is unlikely to be due to chance and that the `CAUSE.CATEGORY` truly does affect the `OUTAGE.DURATION`.

 ## Framing a Prediction Problem